tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-pro-in-place-upgrade.md

 Customers can now upgrade their Ubuntu Server (version 16.04 or higher) virtual machines to Ubuntu Pro without redeployment or downtime.
-This method has proven useful for customers wishing to convert their servers from Ubuntu 18.04 LTS now that it's reached End of Life (EOL).
+This method has proven useful for customers wishing to convert their servers from versions that have reached End of Life (EOL) status.

 > [!IMPORTANT]
-> Canonical has announced that Ubuntu 18.04 LTS (Bionic Beaver) OS images are now
-> [out of standard support][01].
-This means that Canonical will no longer offer technical support,
-> software updates, or security patches for this version.
-Customers wishing to continue using Ubuntu
-> 18.04 LTS need to upgrade to Ubuntu Pro for continued supportability.

-## Limitations
+> EOL versions are not officially supported unless they have the PRO entitlement.
+> For an updated list of versions that have reached EOL , please check the official [Canonical Release Cycle](https://ubuntu.com/about/release-cycle) page.

+> [!WARNING]
-- Only Ubuntu images **published by Canonical** can be converted to "UBUNTU_PRO"
+> - Only Ubuntu images on the Azure Marketplace **published by Canonical** can be converted to "UBUNTU_PRO"
+>
-- Images published by other vendors or custom images are not supported
+> - Images published by any other vendors or custom images are not supported

 ## What's Ubuntu Pro?

 Ubuntu Pro is a cross-cloud OS, optimized for Azure, and security maintained for 10 years.
 The secure use of open-source software allows the operating system to use the latest technologies while meeting internal governance and compliance requirements.
-Ubuntu Pro 18.04 LTS remains fully compatible with Ubuntu Server 18.04 LTS, with more security enabled by default.
-It includes compliance and management tools in a form suitable for small to large-scale Linux operations.
-Ubuntu Pro 18.04 LTS is fully supported until April 2028.
 Ubuntu Pro provides Extended Security Maintenance (ESM) for infrastructure and applications support, providing security patching for all Ubuntu packages.